-If they are singing the praises of the brand, that is some of the best publicity that the brand can receive.
+If they’re singing the praises of the company and its products and services, that’s some of the best publicity that the business can receive.

-Considering the fact that employees have first-hand knowledge about the brand’s products and services, there is a good chance that what they say about the brand will have at least some influence on the purchase decisions of the people who they interact with.
+Considering the fact that employees have first-hand knowledge about a company’s products and services, there’s a good chance that what they say about them will have at least some influence on the purchase decisions of the people who they interact with.

-Furthermore, all employees should be trained to understand the importance of word-of-mouth advertising.
+Therefore, all employees should be trained to understand the importance of word-of-mouth marketing.
 And, when I say all employees, I mean all employees, from the CEO to the college interns.

-What they say “off the clock” can potentially have an effect on the brand’s bottom line.
+What they say off the clock can potentially have an effect on the company’s bottom line.
 This is particularly true when employees have public conversations online.

-On a side note, it also doesn’t hurt to make sure that the brand is providing a healthy work environment for its employees.
+On a side note, it also doesn’t hurt to make sure that the company is providing a healthy work environment for its employees.

 If employees are happy with their jobs and are proud to work for the company, they will be more likely to tout its greatness and recommend its products and services.